NASA-IMPACT/veda-data-pipelines/README.md

 # cloud-optimized-data-pipelines

-This repo houses docker images and deployment code for producing cloud-optimized data products and STAC metadata for interfaces such as https://github.com/NASA-IMPACT/delta-ui.
+This repo houses function code and deployment code for producing cloud-optimized data products and STAC metadata for interfaces such as https://github.com/NASA-IMPACT/delta-ui.

 # Requirements